 Mirador de Colom

-And in its top, dominating the sky of Barcelona, the statue of Christopher Columbus holding a navigational chart in his left hand, and pointing to the route to America with his right.
+And in the top of the Columbus Monument, dominating the sky of Barcelona, the Columbus Statue holding a navigational chart in his left hand, and pointing to the route to America with his right.

 You may be also interested